 Is it hard to update the firmware of a Nikon Z7?

 No, it’s not difficult.
 There is a specific sequence of steps, but they’re straightforward and spelled out above.
-There is the potential for problems, but that’s really only if the process is interrupted mid-process.
+There is the potential for problems, but that’s really only if the process is interrupted midway through.
 So just be sure not to mess with the camera while it’s doing the update.

 How often should you update the firmware of a Nikon Z7?